Why Fear & Failure are actually the good guys | The greatest allies you ever knew you had

 Fear generally motivates us to cower, back down, retreat.
 But if you flip fear on its head, you will find equal and opposite motivation hiding on the other side.
 This is some of the strongest motivation that you can use to propel you forward.

 The result of your choice, not the obstacle, is what you’ll have to live with.
 Compare the destination, not the journey.
 Take this winning result and make it imminent.
 Marinate in this destination before you get there.

 Find the lesser of two evils

-Personally, I find that I am more afraid of regret, stagnation, what if’s, mediocrity, than I am of trying, failing or being rejected.
-I am more averse to long-term discomfort of remaining in a comfort zone than I am of the short-term pain it takes to approach my threat.
+Personally, I find that I am more afraid of regret, stagnation, what if’s, mediocrity, than I am of trying, failing or rejection.
+I am more averse to the long-term discomfort of remaining in a comfort zone than I am of the short-term pain it takes to approach my threat.

 And with this sentiment, I press on only to find that after I traversed past my fear, that it wasn’t as big and bad as I previously thought.
 Unless you try, you will never know if that fear is just a harmless Scooby-Doo villain in a costume.